trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

     - **Select a Python alias to create a virtual environment**: Select your preferred Python interpreter (needs to be supported)
     - **Select a template**: Timer trigger
     - **Provide a function name**: type a name for your project (I chose ``timer-function``)
-    - **Enter a chron expression**: We need to specify when the function will be executed, we do this through chron expressions.
-A chron expression is a string with 6 separate expressions which represent a given schedule via patterns.
+    - **Enter a cron expression**: We need to specify when the function will be executed, we do this through cron expressions.
+A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
 For this example I want it to run every day at 9:00 am so I am using: ``0 9 * * * *``

     .. image:: _static/images/snaps/chron.png
         :align: center
-        :alt: chron expresion example
+        :alt: cron expresion example

 .. note:: The default time zone for Azure Functions is UTC.
 Depending on your timezone and purpose you might need to adjust this.